 Here is a quick example.
 If Smith argues that abortion is morally wrong on the grounds that it amounts to murder, Smith begs the question.
 Smith presupposes a particular stand on the moral status of abortion – the stand represented by the conclusion of the argument.
 To see that this is so, notice that the person who denies the conclusion – that abortion is morally wrong – will not accept Smith’s premise that it amounts to murder, since murder is, by definition, morally wrong.

 When arguing against other positions, it is important to realize that you cannot show that your opponents are mistaken just by claiming that their overall conclusions are false.
 Nor will it do simply to claim that at least one of their premises is false.
 You must demonstrate these sorts of things, and in a fashion that does not presuppose that your position is correct.
 There is much more that could be said about clear writing.
 I have not stopped to talk about grammatical and stylistic points.

 For help in these matters and we all need reference works in these areas we recommend a few of the many helpful books available in the campus bookstore.
 My favorite little book on good writing is The Elements of Style, by William Strunk and E.B.
 White.
 Another good book, more general in scope, is William Zinsser’s, On Writing Well.
 Both of these books have gone th

 Again.
-After that, have someone else read your paper.
+After that, have someone else read your paper or philosophy essay.
 Is this person able to understand you completely?
-Can he or she read your entire paper through without getting stuck on a single sentence?
+Can he or she read your entire paper / philosophy essay through without getting stuck on a single sentence?
 If not, go back and smooth it out.
 In general terms, do not be content simple.

 - Original and non-plagiarised custom writing service